towonder/Easy-WP/readme.txt

 3. And this is statistics

 == Changelog ==

+= 1.5 =
+* Added a settingspage
+* Added a setting for displaying the Simple / Advanced button to everyone or just admins
+* Added a setting for creating and deleting pages

+= 1.4 =
+* Added plugin documentation

+= 1.3 =
+* Added a Easy-WP Plugin detection

+= 1.2 =
+* Added drag & drop page/post deletion

 = 1.1 =
 * Internationalized (default language is english, dutch is still available)